abloomston/workwithme.guide-myguide/index.md

 * Short term: Continue to support and implement new features for the business intelligence platform at Pantheon.
 I've put a lot of time and energy into this and want it to reach its potential.
 * Long term: Move into a role where I can have a higher level decision making capacity around the direction of technology in a business while supporting those around me.
 This means a management track in the near term and eventually a Director or VP role in the long term.

-Areas for Development
+## Areas for Development
 * I tend to get off topic in meetings.
 This comes from my desire to bring playfulness to work.
 This can get frustrating for those around me though.
 If I've overstepped and steered the conversation too far off track please tell me.
 I won't offend.
 * I want to get better at giving critical feedback.
 I tend to avoid giving this feedback to my peers because it makes me uncomfortable.
+This is the part of me that avoids interpersonal conflict.
 * I am very passionate about what I do.
 Sometimes to a fault.
 I need to get better about reining this in.

 ## Ask Me About